Crowned eagle: Breeding

 After engaging in the breeding display described above, the pair collaborate in building a massive nest in a fork of a large forest tree, typically from 12 to 45 m above the ground.
 While the female fetches more nesting material, the male tends to be more active in nest construction.
-In East Africa, many nests appear to be close to a forest river.Maisels, F. G., Gautier, J. P., Cruickshank, A., & Bosefe, J. P. (1993).
-Attacks by crowned hawk eagles (Stephanoaetus coronatus) on monkeys in Zaire.
-Folia Primatologica, 61(3), 157–159.
+In East Africa, many nests appear to be close to a forest river.
 Generally, crowned eagles seem to be attracted to the taller trees in the forest.
-On the Nyika Plateau in Malawi, the favorite nesting trees are the large emergent Pouteria adolfi-friedericii and Gambeya gorungosana, and a pair in the Lower Shire used a Sterculia appendiculata tree.
+On the Nyika Plateau in Malawi, the favorite nesting trees are the large emergent Aningeria adolfi-friederici and Gambeya gorungosana, and a pair in the Lower Shire used a Sterculia appendiculata tree.
 In Zimbabwe, Newtonia buchananii are reportedly one of the most used tree species for nesting.
 Exceptional crowned eagle nests have been observed on sheer cliff faces.
 In southern Africa, the species nest in drier and denuded terrain than expected such as Adansonia stands on semi-arid hillsides.
 Despite the relative sparseness of this habitat, these sites have a varied and convoluted terrain, with nooks and crannies, valleys, overhangs and hideaways that allow a crowned eagle to exercise its particular hunting skills.
 In Kenya, similar fractured landscapes can also be utilized by crowned eagles, such as the black gigantic volcanic rubble fields of Tsavo West National Park, the lower Chyulu Hills, Kibwezi and Soysambu Conservancy.
 These are jungles of boulders covered with low growth interspersed (in the past) with high trees.
 A nest built from scratch may take up to 5 months to construct, however existing nests are often repaired and re-used during successive breeding seasons, a process that can take as much as 3 months.
 It is typical for an eagle pair to use a nest for more than five years and, unlike several other booted eagles, crowned eagle pairs rarely build more than one nest for alternative use.
 Most large eagles build a very large nest and the crowned eagle is no exception, as it builds one of the largest nests of any eagle.
 In the first year they build a nest, it may measure 1.5 m across and 50 cm deep.
 However, a larger nest, usually after several years of usage, may measure up to 2.5 m across and up to 3 m deep.
 The nest consists of both dead and greener branches and has a light coverage of leaves and animal matter.
 Copulation takes place in the nest, several times a day.
 Reportedly copulation can occur up to a year before laying, although these may be exceptional cases of mating for non-fertilization purposes (which, in other eagles, has been thought to be related mainly to strengthening pair bonds).
 A pre-copulation display typically occurs, wherein the male runs repeatedly around the crouching female with wings upraised, which displays the chestnut of the under-wing coverts and beautiful barring.